raykrueger/FoldingAtHomeContainer/README.md

 ## Running on Amazon ECS

-To run this container on Amazon ECS are here.
+To run this container on Amazon ECS I've built a CDK app that you can download here [https://github.com/raykrueger/FoldingOnECS](https://github.com/raykrueger/FoldingOnECS).
-[https://github.com/raykrueger/FoldingOnECS](https://github.com/raykrueger/FoldingOnECS).